serehen/UCSC-Scheduling-simplifier/Arch.md

     - integrate slugtistics for grade averages
 - (hopefully) integrate shopping cart system? not sure if possible, but would at least facilitate schedule-shaping process
 - AI chatbot to recommend classes/schedule based on transcript/required or taken classes

+# To Do:
+- **General List of things to do, further know what to do when I start working immediately**
+- Look into SSO
+- Look at what backend stuff Supabase has to offer
+    - mostly regarding its authorization and sign in tools
+    - whether its worth using over SSO or not
+        - probably not, figure SSO is realistically more user friendly especially if allows for google login but will decide later
+- Finish sketch for website outline
+    - ~70% done with visualization sketch
+- Decide on what to start on first, likely frontend
+- Look at some other websites for inspiration regarding further design and research

+# Thoughts:
+- Later, but need to research how to restrict what a chatbot could pull from
+- Want to integrate some way to look at/for GEs in other CCCs
+    - Not sure how feasable, would need to pull from every CCC with publically available course catalogue, alot of data
+    - Would extremely facilitate arduous process
+    - Also requires scraping of Assist with specific requests checking at each CCC
+- Start with basic MVP then build on goal of efficiency and user-friendliness

 # Front End Components:
 ## Log in/Sign up